TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/moko-mkgw2-lw/_index.md

 Don't foget to click "SAVE&APPLY" after you  fill in the parameters.

-More information and setting, you can refer to the user manual fo mkgw2-lw from moko sales or send email to support_lora@mokotechnology.com.
+More information and setting, you can refer to the user manual fo mkgw2-lw from MOKOSMART.